openmcp-project/docs/docs/users/01-boostrapping.md

 ## Requirements

 * [Docker](https://docs.docker.com/get-docker/) installed and running.
-Docker alternatively can be replaced with another OCI runtime that can run the `openmcp-bootstrapper` CLI tool as an OCI image.
+Docker alternatively can be replaced with another OCI runtime (e.g. Podman) that can run the `openmcp-bootstrapper` CLI tool as an OCI image.
+Make sure that your alternative is correctly setup reg.
+Docker compatibility.
+In case of Podman, you should find a corresponding configuration under `Settings` in the Podman UI.
 * [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/) installed

 ### Download the `openmcp-bootstrapper` CLI tool